jarcane/heresy/README.md

 *cry* contains the accumulator, initialized to '()

 (do *body* ...)
+Executes its body in order (eqv. to begin)

 (do loop *body* ... [break])
-executes a block of code, looping with LOOP until it encounters a BREAK
+executes a block of code, looping continuously, until it encounters a BREAK
 ```

 ### I/O ###